 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-In-Network There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-You must use network providers.
-Out-of-Network 25% coinsurance.
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-Services that are covered for you What you must pay when you get these services Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-In-Network \$75 copay for each Medicare-covered Ground Ambulance service.
-Non-emergent ambulance services require prior authorization.
+Services that are covered for you What you must pay when you get these services Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. \$40 copay for each Medicare-covered Ground Ambulance service.
+Copayment is waived if you are admitted to the hospital within 24 hours for the same condition.
+The copays specified above apply to one-way trips by ambulance. • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$40 copay for each Medicare-covered Air Ambulance service.
+Copayment is waived if you are admitted to the hospital within 24 hours for the same condition.
 The copays specified above apply to one-way trips by ambulance.
-You must use network providers.
-Out-of-Network 25% coinsurance.
-The copays specified above apply to one-way trips by ambulance. • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-In-Network \$75 copay for each Medicare-covered Air Ambulance service.
-Non-emergent ambulance services require prior authorization.
-The copays specified above apply to one-way trips by ambulance.
-You must use network providers.
-Out-of-Network 25% coinsurance.
-The copays specified above apply to one-way trips by ambulance.
+Annual routine physical exam \$0 copay.
+Annual Routine Physical Exam includes comprehensive physical examination and evaluation of status of chronic diseases.
+Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests or diagnostic tests.
+Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
+Annual Routine Physical Exam is limited to one each year.
+Please contact the plan for more details.